This page explains how to find records of a merchant seafarer on crew lists of British registered vessels for the period 1861 to 1913.

 For each ship, the results page will provide you with links to our data on holdings of crew lists, and to the Maritime History Archive (MHA) list.

-Once you know the basic information about the seafarer's ship, the next step is to track down the crew lists for that ship.
-We provide more detail below, but the most direct way is to use our finding aid:
+If you know the ship's name and official number, the next step is to track down the crew lists for that ship.
+The lists are scattered and we provide more detail below, but the most direct way is to use our finding aid:

 Alternatively, you could use MHA's Crew List Index - see below.